johnlarkin1/johnlarkin1.github.io/_posts/2024-02-19-hunger-games.md

 # Context

 My girlfriend is a bit of a foodie.
-She's lived in New York for a long time and as a result, she knows the city better, and as a result, knows the restaurants waaaay better than me.
+She's lived in New York for a long time and as a result, she knows the city better and therefore the restaurants waaaay better than me.

 Many restaurants are on [Resy][resy], which is a great company and website.
 And some have very absurd and artificial rules about like "ok we only post 7 days before at 9am".
 And that's where we're going to focus in.
 Specifically - and I'll drop names - on [Don Angie][don-angie].